Leviosar/flag/README.md

 # Flag

-Flag is an acronym Formal Language Analyzer Generator and that pretty much describes the functionality of this project.
+Flag is an acronym Formal Language Analyzer Great Generator and that pretty much describes the functionality of this project.

 ## Formal Languages